Proposal (business)

 A business proposal is a written offer from a seller to a prospective sponsor.

-Business proposals are often a key step in the complex sales process—i.e., whenever a buyer considers more than price in a purchase.
-When one person signifies to another their willingness to do or to abstain from doing anything with a view to obtaining the assent of the other to such act or abstinence, they are said to make a proposal.
+Business proposals are often a key step in a complex sales process, where a buyer considers more than price in a purchase.

 A proposal puts the buyer's requirements in a context that favors the seller's products and services, and educates the buyer about the seller's capability to satisfy their needs.